stevegrunwell/technical-debt/slides.md

 Challenges resulting from past decisions to favor <u>speed, simplicity, or cost</u> over<br><u>quality, maintainability, or robustness</u>

 Note:

-If you ask 10 different engineers to define technical debt, somehow you'll get 15 different answers.

 For the sake of the talk today, we're going to define technical debt thusly.